ansiblejunky/ansible-inventory-template/README_nmap.md

 brew install nmap
 ```

+## Collection

+As of Ansible 2.10, the inventory plugin is now located and managed within the [Ansible Community General Collection](https://github.com/ansible-collections/community.general).
+Even if you are using Ansible 2.9 you can use Ansible Collections already.

+The specific plugin python file used is [here](https://github.com/ansible-collections/community.general/blob/main/plugins/inventory/nmap.py).

 ## Enabling

 To use this inventory you must activate it since it's not one of the default inventory types that are loaded by Ansible.